Amir-KN/Diabetes-Prediction-ML/README.md

-# Diabetes-Prediction-ML-
+# Diabetes-Prediction
 In this project we use Supervised Learning to predict that a person has diabetes diseases or not.
+In fact this project about ML.
 We do :
   - Scrutiny Data
   - Preprocess Data